sindresorhus/terminal-image-cli/readme.md

 > Display images in the terminal

 Works in any terminal that supports colors.
+Supports animated gifs.

 <img src="screenshot.png" width="1082">